MStarmans91/MesentericRadiomics/README.md

 # MesentericRadiomics
-Script to compute features and fit radiomics models as done in the paper "Prediction of symptomatic metastatic mesenteric mass in patients with small intestinal neuroendocrine tumors using CT based radiomics and systematic clinical evaluation."
+Script to compute features and fit radiomics models as done in the following
-A. Blazevic & M. P. A. Starmans et al. 2021.
+paper:

+``Blazevic, A., Starmans, M. P. A., Brabander, T., Dwarkasingh, R., van Gils, R., Hofland, J., Franssen, G. J., Feelders, R. A., Niessen, W. J., Klein, S., & de Herder, W. W. (2021).
+Predicting symptomatic mesenteric mass in neuroendocrine tumors using radiomics, Endocrine-Related Cancer, ERC-21-0064.
+Retrieved Jun 9, 2021, from https://erc.bioscientifica.com/view/journals/erc/aop/erc-21-0064/erc-21-0064.xml``

+Please cite the above paper when using parts of this code.

 ## Installation
 For the feature extraction, only the PREDICT package, version 3.1.13,